s-rosa/project-plan-evolution/README.md

 ## Methodology

 ### 1. Collate data using Python
 The client provided us with 130+ .CSV files.
-We merged all the data files using Python.
+We have merged all the data files using Python.
 ```python
 # Import Python libraries
 import os